Submit a ticket

 Configuration Options

-As you review the options, please be aware that creating and transferring the Radiation Dose Structured Reports (RDSR) to another DICOM node may require service-level access and is typically performed by the local service engineer under the guidance of the medical physicist.
+As you review the options, please be aware that creating and transferring the Radiation Dose Structured Reports (RDSRs) to another DICOM node may require service-level access and is typically performed by the local service engineer under the guidance of the medical physicist.

-1. Direct Connection to the TRIAD Site Server
+1. Direct Connection to DIR Link

 Figure 1